 Island-hopping has long been the traditional way to explore these pearls of the Pacific and we suggest trying to combine at least two islands, or even three, if time and budget permit (ideally, two Society Islands and one in the Tuamotus).
 The local airline, Air Tahiti, offers the most obvious means of transport between the islands – but for those who enjoy being on the water, there are various options open to you.
 You can board the Aranui for a voyage of discovery from Tahiti to the remote Marquesas Islands (via a stop in the Tuamotus) – fascinated travellers go along for the ride to watch the Aranui’s spirited Polynesian crew sling sacks of copra (dried coconuts) to remote villages by day and strum ukuleles by night!
-Or if luxury sailing is more your thing – imagine boarding a private yacht with your own crew in Raiatea and disembarking three days later at the pontoon of your Bora Bora hotel!
+Or if luxury sailing is more your thing – imagine boarding a private yacht with your own crew in Raiatea and disembarking three days later at the pontoon of your Bora Bora overwater bungalow!
 Only in paradise!

 Top five tips for a honeymoon in Tahiti